 Cultural Diplomacy has today become a fashionable idea and expression.
 What does it actually mean?
 The answers vary, depending on who you are asking.
 Why is one taking a cultural diplomatic measure and for whom?
 Can Cultural diplomacy be aligned with one’s nation branding?

-Cultural Diplomacy is traditionally something exercised by state representatives in international relations but today it involves more and more private sector and institutions.
-At ifa laboratory we are fervent defenders of the new kind of cultural diplomacy based on value-based interaction.
+Cultural Diplomacy is traditionally something exercised by state representatives in international relations but today it involves more and more private sector and institutions. ifa laboratory promotes the new kind of cultural diplomacy based on value-based interaction.